radareorg/radare.org/rsoc/2019/tasks.md

 ### LLVM bitcode [#2778](https://github.com/radare/radare2/issues/2778)

-LLVM bitcode is very common format of the bytecode, used in many different compilers and tools.
+LLVM bitcode is a common format of a bytecode, used in many different compilers and tools.

 See [llvm-bcanalyzer](https://github.com/llvm-mirror/llvm/blob/master/tools/llvm-bcanalyzer/llvm-bcanalyzer.cpp) and [BitCodeReader.cpp](https://github.com/llvm-mirror/llvm/blob/master/lib/Bitcode/Reader/BitcodeReader.cpp) on how to implement its parsing and decoding.
 See also [#3896](https://github.com/radare/radare2/issues/3896) for integration with Mach-O format parser.